energinet-open-incubator/innersource-collaboration/FOSS-pm/FOSS-terms-guide/02-FOSS-Terms-Intro-Common-Terms.md

 # Open Source, not Open Service

-This is a **crucial difference**.
+There exists an erroneous confusion of the two terms **Open Source** and **Open Service**.
+However, there is a crucial difference between them.

 - **Source code and binaries** only cost storage space (think about the cost of a USB stick or memory card) and **are inert**, i.e. especially **not able to process data on their own**.

 - **Only once deployed, the code turns into a *service***.
   - In the case of web application like Google.com, deploying the code to make it a service is also referred to as ***"hosting"***.

-A **service is able to process data, render services to users** that **can be sold and thus make money**.
+A **service** is able to process data, render services to users that can be sold, and thus make money.

-- However, running the service costs money incurs liabilities to the people whose data is processed, is usually contractually coupled with service level expectations etc.
+- However, running the service costs money, incurring liabilities to the people whose data is processed.
+This is usually contractually coupled with service level expectations etc.

 ***Open Source absolutely exclusively refers to distributing the source code to third parties.***

-***There is no such thing as "Open Service" in the domain of Open Source.***
+Hence, there is no such thing as "Open Service" in the domain of Open Source.